GoogleContainerTools/skaffold/docs-v2/content/en/docs/upgrading/_index.md

 - `helm` renderer/deployer usage (see [helm docs]({{< relref "/docs/pipeline-stages/renderers/helm" >}}) for more details)
 - v1 `kpt` deployer usage
 - `skaffold render` flags usage (see [render docs]({{< relref "/docs/pipeline-stages/renderers" >}}) and [render schema]({{< relref "/docs/references/yaml#manifests" >}}) for more details)
-- `helm` hooks support is currently not available in the latest version of skaffold due to helm not supporting hooks when using a `--post-renderer` [Skaffold Helm hook issue](https://github.com/GoogleContainerTools/skaffold/issues/7989), [Helm post-renderer hook issue](https://github.com/helm/helm/issues/7891)

 If you encounter any issues using skaffold `v2.0.0-beta3`, particularly any regressions that used to work differently or succeed in `v1`, please file an issue at[GoogleContainerTools/skaffold](https://github.com/GoogleContainerTools/skaffold/issues).